kbowden1800/bouncing-box/README.md

 Solution: Let's create some variables that we can program to change these properties as our game progresses.
 We'll need variables to keep track of all aspects of our game that are changing: The box's position, how fast it's moving, and how many times it has been clicked.

-Declare and initialize `position` and `points` variables to zero and `speed` to 10
+Below `TODO 2` Declare and initialize `position` and `points` variables to zero and `speed` to 10

     // TODO 2
-    var position;
-    var points;
-    var speed;
+    var position;       // reference for the x-coordinate of our box var points;         // reference for the points displayed on the box var speed;          // reference for how fast the box moves

     position = 0;
     points = 0;
     speed = 10;

 We will be using the following jQuery functions to make use of these changing variables.
-For now, don't worry about how they work, simply recognize these lines of code and what they do.
 Add them below your new variables:

     box.css('left', position);      // changes the 'left' css property of the box to value of var position box.text(points);               // changes the text of the box to display the value of var points

-The box.css() function changes the `left` css property of our box element to the value of `var position`.
-As we change the value of `position`, the box will move.
+The box.css() function changes the `left` css property of our box element to the value stored in `position`.
 Change the value of the `position` variable to `100` and watch the box move!
+The property is called "left" because it measures the distance from the left side of the screen.
+So, as we increase the value of `position`, the box will move to the right (and away from the left side of the screen).

 The box.text() function changes the text content of our box element.
 Change the `points` variable and watch how it changes the points displayed.

+Remember these functions - we'll be using them shortly!

 Before we move on, lets reset those variables to their starting values